Learning Dynamic Network Using a Reuse Gate Function in Semi-supervised Video Object Segmentation: Experiment

 \subsection{DAVIS Benchmark Result}

 We compare our method with other state-of-the-art models, as shown in Tab. \ref{tab:davis} and Fig.~\ref{fig:performance}.
 We report a model used for feature extraction and training datasets for clarification, since each model has a different setting.
 Furthermore, we also show additional results on TTVOS to claim the generality of our method.
 Our method improves the inference speed without any significant accuracy degradation.
 In Tab.~\ref{tab:davis}, a prefix of \textbf{G-} denotes the implementation of the proposed method on the baseline models, FRTM and TTVOS.
 In the slowest case of $\tau=1$, the model uses every layer of the network, which is equivalent to using the original baseline model.
-Our model reports slighter higher performance when applied to FRTM with $\tau=1$ than the original FRTM.
+Our model reports slightly higher performance when applied to FRTM with $\tau=1$ than the original FRTM.
 We assume that the difference comes from the different number of training sequences used, as in our implementation 6 is used instead of 3.
 In case of $\tau=0.7$, the average reuse rate in the model is $0.402$ for DAVIS 17 and $0.475$ for DAVIS 16 with marginal performance degradation of $1.8$ and $0.4$.
 FPS improves from $24.6$ to $37.8$ and $37.6$ to $58.0$ on each dataset, which are $1.5$ times faster than the slowest case of $\tau=1$.
-Some VOS models does not generate coarse score map for the template matching.
-We also apply our method to TTVOS, one of architectures that does not produce the score map, and show that our method can bring improvement of speed over the baseline model.
-Details of the architecture are explained in the supplementary material.
+We also apply our method into TTVOS to prove that our method can be used for other VOS models regardless of whether a model produces the score map or not.
+Successfully, our method can bring improvement of speed over the baseline model without performance degradation, and details of the architecture are explained in the supplementary material.
 Moreover, our dynamic method is much faster than DTN~\cite{Zhang_2019_ICCV}, a dynamic network with switching modules, with better accuracy on DAVIS 17 and comparable accuracy on DAVIS 16.